-Urine may also pool there, causing a "dilated" appearance.
 As the dog gets up or lies down, a small amount of urine may be released.
 This urine can lead to localized infections or ascend into the bladder, causing a urinary tract infection which can exacerbate the symptoms further.

 In spayed females, this may also be caused by a lack of the hormone estrogen.
 Your vet may refer to it as spay or estrogen-responsive incontinence.
 A lack of testosterone may cause this in males as well.

-In addition to the loss of muscle tone in the urogenital system, diseases such as diabetes or kidney disease often lead to increased thirst and, as a result, urination.
+In addition to the loss of muscle tone in the urogenital system, diseases such as diabetes or kidney disease often lead to increased thirst and urination.
 This exacerbates urine pooling and the potential for a urinary tract infection.

 It is common to evaluate incontinent pets for the presence of a bladder infection.
 Tumors, stones, and cancer may cause incontinence in male as well as female dogs by causing a sudden, uncontrollable urge to urinate.
 In some cases, urinary problems may even lead to a diagnosis of spinal cord disease as the nerve impulses to the bladder can be affected.
 Many of these diseases will have additional symptoms besides bladder leakage (and may be present without the symptom of bladder leakage).
 Only a vet can determine the cause.